-Will Tom Brady Retire With Patriots?
-Watch NFL Experts Cluelessly Speculate
+NESN

 “Yeah, he has to,” Warner said when Eisen asked him whether Brady will finish his career with the Patriots.
 “It just feels like it has to be that way.
 He can play as long as he wants to play and I just believe it has to finish that way.”

-“I don’t think (Patriots owner) Robert Kraft would entertain the thought of answering the questions the rest of his life: ‘why did you let the GOAT go for this last year or two?’, Mariucci added.
+“I don’t think (Patriots owner) Robert Kraft would entertain the thought of answering the questions the rest of his life: ‘why did you let the GOAT go for this last year or two?'”
+Mariucci added.
 “There’s no way they’re going to let him go.”

 “And who do they have in back of him (Brady)?”
 Irvin asked.
 “Right now (Patriots head coach Bill) Belichick has three quarterbacks in first place, three teams.
 He has the (Jacoby Brissett of the Indianapolis) Colts, the (Jimmy Garoppolo of the San Francisco) Niners and the Patriots.
 Incredible.
 Two losses between all three of his starting quarterbacks.
 Who does he have in back of Tom right now?
 Not any one of those two guys.
 So no, no, no. He’s not going anywhere.”